auzias/ibrdtn-api/README.md

 This code was first a POC of an easy-to-use IBR-DTN Java interface.
 The code has been made in a **quick-and-dirty** way.
 This include many lines with `while(this.dispatcher.getState() != State.SOME_STATE);`.
 These active wait are CPU eater, even though two `while();` _at most_ can run at the same time.
 A *quick-and-dirty* (again, but well...
 A PhD Thesis is already consuming, isn't it?) solution would be to add a `Thread.Sleep(5);`.
 This would (partially) solve the CPU usage.
 A *clean* solution to handle this would be to develop a state automate by using a couple of CallbackHandler.
+Here is the output of `time` to receive 200 bundle using the `dtnrecv` command-line tool, and the Java interface: dtnrecv --count 200 --name test  0.02s user 0.01s system 44% cpu 0.054 total java -jar ibr-dtn_java-api.jar  1.11s user 0.20s system 140% cpu 0.934 total

 To-do